 - Opt out of receiving monthly payments, and choose to receive the payment next year when you submit your 2021 tax return

-- Provide or update your bank account information for monthly payments or update information submitted before
+- Provide or update your bank account information for monthly payments, or update information submitted previously.

 You might choose to opt out of receiving monthly Child Tax Credit payments if:

 - You would prefer to receive your credit in one payment in 2022